uesleilima/keycloak.x-heroku/README.md

 ```

 ## Known Issues
-- Heroku is killing the dyno after it become unresponsive given the latency caused by the database migration execution.
-You can request for [changing the boot timeout](https://tools.heroku.support/limits/boot_timeout) manually for you app.
+- In some cases, Heroku stops the service startup because it becomes unresponsive given the latency of the automatic database migration execution in the first initialization.
+If that happens, you can request for [changing the boot timeout](https://tools.heroku.support/limits/boot_timeout) manually for you app.

 ## References
 - [Keycloak.X Docker Image](https://github.com/keycloak/keycloak-containers/tree/main/server-x)